dibanga2800/zipco_foods_etl_with_airflo_orchestration/README.md

 # Zipoco Food ETL with Airflow Orchestration

-This repository contains an ETL (Extract, Transform, Load) pipeline project for Zipco Foods, orchestrated using Apache Airflow.

 ## Overview

 The project is designed to handle data extraction, transformation, and loading processes for Zipco Foods, leveraging Airflow for workflow orchestration.
-The primary language used in this repository is Jupyter Notebook, making it easy to prototype and document the ETL steps.
+The transformed data is stored in Azure Blob Storage, providing scalable and secure cloud storage.

 ## Features

-- **End-to-End ETL Pipeline:** Extracts data from various sources, transforms it for analytics or reporting, and loads it into the desired destination.
+- **End-to-End ETL Pipeline:** Extracts data from various sources, transforms it for analytics or reporting, and loads it into Azure Blob Storage.
 - **Airflow Orchestration:** Utilizes Apache Airflow to schedule, monitor, and manage ETL workflows, ensuring reliability and scalability.
+- **Azure Blob Storage Integration:** Stores the transformed data in Azure Blob Storage for further processing, analytics, or archival.
 - **Jupyter Notebook Integration:** Facilitates data exploration, visualization, and step-by-step documentation of the ETL logic.

 ## Getting Started